Fouad-Hany99/Fouad-Hany99/README.md

-- 👋 Hi, I’m @Fouad-Hany99
-- 👀 I’m interested in by writing the codes
-- 🌱 I’m currently learning programming
+ I’m currently learning Computer Science
-- 💞️ I’m looking to collaborate on ...
+ I am a Junior at Faculty of Computers & Informatics at Suez Canal University 👨‍💻:computer: I am a competitive programmer at Codeforces, , Leetcode, Codechef, Google Contests.
+ Always learning new things.
-- 📫 How to reach me gmail:menah5997@gmail.com
+📫 How to reach me menah5997@gmail.com

 <!---
 Fouad-Hany99/Fouad-Hany99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.